 The Rode NT1A microphone is ideal for softer vocals and vocalists that have a very large dynamic range.
 It has a transformerless design, which helps this microphone have minimal self-noise.
 So if you have a singer that seems to almost be whispering while tracking, you can raise the gain on your preamp without getting any hum from this microphone.
 On the other hand, this microphone also offers a maximum SPL of 137 dB so it can handle singers belting without distortion.

 The NT1A has a frequency range of 20 Hz to 20 kHz, so it can really handle anything you throw in front of it.
 With that said, the frequency readout isn’t very flat.
 It has a slight bump at 100 Hz and then another bump at around 3 kHz to 10 kHz.
 If you leave it as is, the microphone can come across a little brittle.
 However, if you EQ the higher frequencies down a little, the 100 Hz bump can give your vocal tracks a little warmth.

-I find that this microphone can work well with a singer that has excellent articulation.
+The Rode NT1A works especially well with singers that have excellent articulation.
 However, if your singer is a bit of a mumbler, you may be stuck with muddy vocals if you EQ the higher frequencies down too far.